isr4r/oscp-tips/README.md

 ## oscp-tips ##
 ### Tips and Tricks for OSCP and Beyond! ###

 1 - Run a quick port scanner like threader3000 or rustscan first.
-You can save good amount of time by this way, for example threader3000 scans all ports and suggests nmap only for open ports only./n
+You can save good amount of time by this way, for example threader3000 scans all ports and suggests nmap only for open ports only.\n
 2 - Run nmap -sS for all ports, compare open ports with previous scan.
 3 - Run -sU (UDP) for well-known ports.
 4 - Run gobuster in dir mode for all http/https ports with common world list.
 See if anything interesting.